derrikdennis/javascript-challenge/README.md

 ### Level 2: Multiple Search Categories

-* Using multiple `input` tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:
+* I used multiple `input` tags in order for the user to set multiple filters and search for UFO sightings based on the following criteria:ghtings using the following criteria based on the table columns:

   1. `date/time`
   2. `city`